sergera/pre-sci/README.md

 ## Purpose

-The purpose of this project is purely educational, I do not claim that it a general solution for machine learning problems in any way, nor do I claim that it is the most performatic, scalable, best, or even the safest solution.
+The purpose of this project is purely educational, I do not claim that it is a general solution for machine learning problems in any way, nor do I claim that it is the most performatic, scalable, best, or even the safest solution.